kykiefer/depression-detect/README.md

 ### Results
 I assessed my model and tuned my hyperparameters based on [AUC score](https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve) and F1 score on a training and validation set.
 AUC scores are commonly used to evaluate emotion detection models, because precision and recall can be misleading if test sets have unbalanced classes (although they were balanced with this approach).

 The test set (which is distinct from the train and validation sets used to develop the model) was composed of 560 spectrograms from 14 participants (40 spectrograms per participant, totaling 160 seconds of audio).
-Initially, predictions were made on each of the 4 second spectrograms, to explore extent to which depression can be detected from 4 second audio segments.
+Initially, predictions were made on each of the 4-second spectrograms, to explore the extent to which depression can be detected from 4-second audio segments.
 Ultimately, a majority vote of the 40 spectrogram predictions per participant was utilized to classify the participant as depressed or not depressed.

-Table 1 provides a summary of the predictive power using 4 second spectrograms with Table 2 using the "majority vote" approach.
+Table 1 provides a summary of the predictive power using 4-second spectrograms with Table 2 using the "majority vote" approach.

-**Table 1:** Test set predictions on 4 second spectrograms
+**Table 1:** Test set predictions on 4-second spectrograms

 |  Confusion Matrix | Actual: Yes | Actual: No |
 |:----------------:| :-------:| :------:|